pytroll/pytroll-collectors/doc/source/index.rst

 what satellite data are processed, whether thore are from direct readout, EUMETCAST, or another source, what system is used for direct readout, and other factors.
+Some users use the 3rd party software `supervisor`_ to start and monitor the different scripts in pytroll-collectors.

 There are example configurations in the ``examples/`` directory.